 - Any outstanding fee payments Only checks made payable to BSA can be accepted at check-in. - Medical forms- The registration staff will make sure all participants have a properly completed medical form but will not collect them from you.
-(The adult advisor will keep them until the entire crew makes its way to the Health Lodge to have medical re-checks later during your walking tour of The Summit Center.) - Summit Waivers for all participants- All participants must have; a parent's signature is required for participants under 18.
+Medical Recheck will be done at Ruby before departing for The Main Summit Site. - Summit Waivers for all participants- All participants must have; a parent's signature is required for participants under 18.